farhad-dalirani/Nano-AutoML-Cloud/README.md

       ```

-7. Go to your EC2 instance URL, something like `https://ec2-..-...-...-....compute-1.amazonaws.com:8000/docs`, to view the API endpoints for training and batch prediction on datasets.
+7. Go to your EC2 instance URL, something like `http://ec2-..-...-...-....compute-1.amazonaws.com:8000/docs`, to view the API endpoints for training and batch prediction on datasets.
+With the current settings, make sure to use `http`.

 ## .env and Github Secret